Western Wrestling Conference

 The Western Wrestling Conference (WWC) was an NCAA Division I wrestling-only conference that competed from 2006 through 2015.
-All of its past members are now associate members of the Big 12 Conference; all except Fresno State compete only in Big 12 wrestling (Fresno State added women's equestrian to its Big 12 membership in July 2019).
+All of its past members became associate members of the Big 12 Conference, and all but one continue to compete in Big 12 wrestling.
+The exception is Fresno State, which was a charter WWC member but dropped the sport before conference competition started, revived the sport in 2017 as a Big 12 associate member, and dropped wrestling again after the 2020–21 season.

 History

 The conference was formed on April 27, 2006, by eight schools with wrestling squads that had formerly competed as independents since the WWC charter members were all members of conferences that did not sponsor wrestling except one true independent.
 The original members were the United States Air Force Academy and the University of Wyoming of the Mountain West Conference, California State University, Fresno (more commonly known as Fresno State) of the Western Athletic Conference, North Dakota State University and South Dakota State University of the Summit League, the University of Northern Colorado of the Big Sky Conference, the University of Northern Iowa of the Missouri Valley Conference, and independent Utah Valley University (then named Utah Valley State College).

 Fresno State dropped its wrestling program before competing in the conference.

 On October 22, 2006, the conference logo, designed by Flint Communications of Fargo, North Dakota, was introduced.

 The conference began competition in the 2006–07 school year.

 In 2012, Northern Iowa became an associate member of the Mid-American Conference, reducing the WWC membership to six.